2023 Solar Incentives Guide for Lehigh, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers broadly to financial incentives designed to encourage increased use of renewable energy by making installing and using solar panels more affordable.
-Incentives could include things like discounts, cash back or monthly utility bill credits.
-Some incentives are offered federally, while others are offered by the state of Pennsylvania or by your specific utility company, county or municipality.
+The phrase "solar incentives" generally refers to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
+Various kinds of incentives, including discounts, cash back or monthly utility bill credits, might be available to you.
+Some incentives may be provided via the Pennsylvania government, by your utility company or by county or municipality, while other incentives are federal.
 Types of solar incentives might include:

-- Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you exclude the value added by your solar panels when you are calculating property taxes on your home.
+- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
+Property tax exemptions allow you to exclude the value added by your solar system when you're calculating how much property tax you need to pay on your home.

 Federal Solar Incentives